Dawn-Blossoms/android_kernel_oppo_mt6750/README.md

 **Why not include A71, F3, and A77?** \
 A: Their kernel sources are still not publicly available. \
 **How to get their kernel sources?** \
-A: Sending a email to the "oss@oppo.com" and  "oppo_github@oppo.com".
+A: Sending a email to the "oss@oppo.com" and  "oppo_github@oppo.com". \
+**Why not Marshmallow or Nougat?** \
+A: Same as the first one, maybe sending mail will be helpful. \
+**Which Edition should I use?** \
+A: Global Edition is recommended to A39/F1 Plus/F1S.

 ## Chart
 | Codename | Device |